 Depreciation

 Rental property owners can often claim depreciation on the property, which is a tax deduction that allows them to recover the cost of the property over time.
-This depreciation deduction acknowledges that properties will lose their value over time due to normal wear and tear, and thus their value must be depreciated or reduced over their useful life.
-There is no cash outlay for the deprecaite; in some cases, it can lower the taxable income from other sources.
+This depreciation deduction acknowledges that properties will lose value over time due to normal wear and tear.
+Thus their value must be depreciated or reduced over their useful life.
+In some cases, depreciation can lower the taxable income from other sources, making it one of the best tax deductions available.

 Deferring Capital Gains